-The Company's credit risk is its cash balance and the convertible shares.
+The Company's credit risk is wholly attributable to its cash balance.
 The credit risk from its cash and cash equivalents is limited because the counter parties are banks with high credit ratings and have not experienced any losses in such accounts.